DENTAL HEALTH AND ITS LINK TO CARDIOVASULAR HEALTH

 One of the key players in this oral systemic connection are the bacteria that live in your mouth.
 There are both good and bad bacteria that can inhabit your mouth.
 The goal is to rid yourself of the bad bacteria and create an environment in the mouth to promote good bacteria.
 Brushing and flossing alone may not be enough to deal with the issue if bad bacteria have taken hold in your mouth.
 Visual inspection alone may not pick up the presence of high risk problems, including certain high risk bacteria.

-So how do we determine if treatment is needed and what can be done?
 We use the Oral DNA MyPeriopath test to find out what bad bacteria are present in the mouth.
 Below you will see an example of a portion of the report.

 The test will show the bad bacteria and their quantities in the mouth.
 Once we know this, a plan can be developed by the dental provider to address this concern.
 The key is to find if bad bacteria are present and eliminate them because they contribute to arterial and periodontal.